eric-yyjau/pytorch-superpoint/README.md

 You need pseudo ground truth labels to traing detectors.
 Labels can be exported from step 2) or downloaded from [link](https://drive.google.com/drive/folders/1nnn0UbNMFF45nov90PJNnubDyinm2f26?usp=sharing).
 Then, as usual, you need to set config file before training.
 - config file
   - root: specify your labels root
-  - root_split_txt: where you put the train.txt/ val.txt split files
+  - root_split_txt: where you put the train.txt/ val.txt split files (no need for COCO, needed for KITTI)
   - labels: the exported labels from homography adaptation
   - pretrained: specify the pretrained model (you can train from scratch)
 - 'eval': turn on the evaluation during training